- Peter Guo-hua Fu School of Architecture

 Applicants holding an accredited professional degree in architecture, or equivalent, with a cumulative grade point average (CGPA) of at least 3.0 on a scale of 4.0, are eligible to apply for admission.
 In special cases, candidates with a degree in a related field may be considered.

 Candidates with high standing in McGill’s M.Arch.
 (Post-professional), or who hold an equivalent degree from another university, are eligible to apply to this program.
-Those who do not have an appropriate background in the chosen research area may be recommended for the M.Arch.
-(Post-professional) program.
-Candidates who have an adequate background at the post-professional master’s level in the proposed area of research will be admitted to Ph.D.
-2 with the stipulation of additional courses from the M.Arch.
-(Post-professional) curriculum, if necessary.
+Those who have an adequate background at the master’s level in the proposed area of research will be admitted to Ph.D.
+2 with the stipulation of additional courses, if necessary.

 A working knowledge of a language or languages relevant to the area of research is required.